 8.12.2020, Finland A test team from the Finnish self-driving technology company Sensible 4 is traveling to the Finnish arctic, Muonio to perform a two-week-long autonomous winter driving test in dark and snowy conditions.
 The goal of the test is to collect winter data and test how new features in the software perform in harsh winter conditions.

 The software that the test vehicle runs on is the base for the first commercial release of Sensible 4’s autonomous driving kit solution, Dawn, which will be released in 2022.
 The upcoming winter tests play a vital role in enabling the launch of Dawn.
 Dawn is a true level 4 self-driving software product enabling self-driving without a safety driver, built for self-driving last-mile shuttle buses.
 It will be the first commercial software in the world to handle driving in all weather conditions and environments.

 “Bad weather is one of the biggest challenges for autonomous vehicles.
-Our strength is to cope with varying weather conditions and if the software works in difficult Finnish conditions, it will work also in sunny California”, says Tommi Rimpiläinen, the chief operating officer of Sensible 4.
+Our strength is to cope with varying weather conditions and if the software works in difficult Finnish conditions, it will work also in sunny California”, says Tommi Rimpiläinen, the COO of Sensible 4.